Tehbb3/FK_VCE/README.md

 # VCE Client_
-User macro for discord voice channel effects Lightweight, minimal discord voice channel effect client.
+User macro for discord voice channel emoji effects Lightweight, minimal discord voice channel emoji effect client.

 #### Quick Disclaimer:
 I am not responsible for anything related to using this, it is for "educational" purpouses only.